Owl Feet & Talons

 An Owl's foot has four toes.
 When

-in flight, 3 of these toes face forward, and one backwards.
+in flight, and sometimes when perching, 3 of these toes face forward, and one backwards.
 When perched, or

 clutching prey, the outer front toe on each foot swivels to face the rear.

 It is able to do this because of a unique flexible joint.

 as they are used to capture prey.
 The bony structures in an Owl's feet are

 shorter and stronger than the equivalent bones in other birds.
 This is in

 order to withstand the force of an impact with prey.

 When attacking prey, the talons are spread out wide to increase the chance